Sekarfo/diploma_project/README.md

 ## Methodology Note (for thesis)

 Cross-encoder is used as a **teacher** in a knowledge-distillation setup: it labels (job, resume) pairs offline and reappears at inference only to populate one dampened feature (`ce_score_x_skill = ce_score × skill_overlap_ratio`).
 Multiplying by `skill_overlap_ratio` (which varies widely within a retrieved pool 0..1) scrambles the CE ordering enough to drop solo NDCG@10 from 1.0 (raw `ce_score`) to ~0.78 — turning a trivial label-reconstruction feature into a controlled hint.
-The LightGBM combiner is then forced to use the other 29 structured features to refine ranking, ending up in the 0.82–0.88 NDCG@10 zone with realistic interpretable SHAP contributions.
+The LightGBM combiner is then forced to use the other 29 structured features to refine ranking, ending up in the 0.89–0.91 NDCG@10 zone with realistic interpretable SHAP contributions (valid 0.909, test 0.894 on the current 408-vacancy dataset).